Toronto Rent vs Buy Calculator 2026 | Own In Toronto

 Why Rent vs. Own Is Never a Simple Calculation

 Ask anyone in Toronto whether renting is "throwing money away" and you'll get a strong opinion.
 Ask them to back it up with numbers and the conversation gets quieter.
-The truth is that renting and owning are two different financial strategies — each with real costs, real trade-offs, and real benefits that depend heavily on timing, lifestyle, and how long you plan to stay.
+The truth is that renting and owning are two different financial strategies, each with real costs, real trade-offs, and real benefits that depend heavily on timing, lifestyle, and how long you plan to stay.

 02

-Two Scenarios, Side by Side — Condo and Detached
+Two Scenarios, Side by Side

 The mortgage payment is only one piece of the monthly ownership equation.
 Property tax, insurance, maintenance, and condo fees all land on your plate on top of it.
-Here's what both scenarios look like when you add it all up — alongside a realistic rent comparison for a comparable unit.
+Here's what both scenarios look like when you add it all up, alongside a realistic rent comparison for a comparable unit.

-Scenario A — $650,000 Condo, 20% Down
+Scenario A: $650,000 Condo, 20% Down

 Down payment (20%)$130,000

-Mortgage ($520K @ 4.5%, 25yr)$2,878/mo
+Mortgage ($520K @ 4.0%, 25yr)$2,735/mo

 Property tax$325/mo